 You da best x.

-I really wish I had a up-to-date photo of us together, but the last time I saw you was when you were getting married and I didn’t much like my chances of stealing you away just for a selfie, so you shall remain picture less!
+I really wish I had an up-to-date photo of us together, but the last time I saw you was when you were getting married and I didn’t much like my chances of stealing you away just for a selfie, so you shall remain picture-less!
 However, you looked incredible on your wedding day and I reckon a snap of us could have got me Instagram likes in the triple digit region.
 Just sayin’.

 We’ve known each other since secondary school (!) and we may not be in regular contact as much anymore, but I’ve always valued our friendship.
-You we’re my buddy in food technology class during GCSEs then you ended up being in my English and Sociology class for A-Levels, it’s as if you were following me?!
+You we’re my buddy in Food Technology class during GCSEs then you ended up being in my English and Sociology class for A-Levels, it was as if you were following me?!

 You got me my first ever job at Baker’s Oven and I lasted less than month because wearing a hair net and serving old white people has never been my strong point.
 I was so touched you invited me to your wedding back in 2015, especially as I was the only person you invited from school.
 And I love how without fail we message each other at the stroke of midnight on our respective birthdays.
 I don’t even do that with my own sisters!

 Speaking of sisters, Dania absolutely adores you and I always wonder if you both meet up for coffee from time to time to talk about me while I’m out here living in London.
 I wouldn’t be mad if you did tbh!

 I don’t think I’ll ever be able to rid my mind of the venomous look you gave me when we first met at university in 2009 and I assumed you were an N-Dubz fan.
 I swear when I said ‘Na-Na-Natalie!’ to you and saw how you reacted, my life flashed before my very eyes.
 But out of pure terror a beautiful friendship was born and you’ve been stuck with me ever since.